sul-dlss-labs/estimation/0005-etd-decouple-fedora.md

 ## Risks / Challenges / External Dependencies

 Write up potential risks, challenges, or external dependencies that could significantly affect the produced estimate.

+* ETD App is not widely understood by development team and this estimate is primarily based on the expertise of a single engineer.

 External dependencies could include: